 Part of our commitment to students is to connect and build relationships with employers.

 We are open to recommendations from faculty and staff regarding employers they would like us to contact.
 Your submissions assist our office in making these employer outreach efforts, which benefits our students.
-If you are aware of an employer who has an open position or who could be a good outreach contact our assistant director, Karl Aldrich, at 314-977-2327 or email@example.com.
+If you are aware of an employer who has an open position or who could be a good outreach contact our employer relations consultant, Laura Schrubb, at 314-977-2949 or email@example.com.

 Connecting Employers to the Classroom

 We can connect you with employers who can come and speak with your students about their opportunities for internships/co-op and full-time jobs.
-Employers can inform students on the realities of the work they may be doing with their major or inform them of the job search skills they will need.
-Please contact Karl Aldrich, assistant director, at 314-977-2327 or firstname.lastname@example.org
+Employers can inform students about the realities of the work they may be doing with their major or inform them of the job search skills they will need.
+Please contact Laura Schrubb, employer relations consultant, at 314-977-2949 or firstname.lastname@example.org.

 Request a Classroom Presentation from Career Services